alanJames00/wtrace/readme.md

 - **Request Analysis**: Record request methods (GET, POST, etc.) and URL paths.
 - **Referrer Tracking**: Track the origin of requests using the referrer header.
 - **Timestamp Logging**: Log the exact time of each request.
-- **Rate Limiting and Alerts**: Detect and alert on unusual activity patterns.
-- **Blacklist/Whitelist IPs**: Manage access with IP blacklisting and whitelisting.
-- **Real-time Dashboard**: Visualize logs with charts and graphs in real-time.
-- **Export Data**: Export logs in various formats (CSV, JSON, etc.).
-- **Email/SMS Notifications**: Receive alerts for specific events or patterns.
 - **Data Retention Policies**: Automatically delete logs after a configurable period.
 - **API Access**: Programmatically access logged data through an API.
-- **Anomaly Detection**: Identify unusual access patterns using machine learning.
-- **Custom Tags/Metadata**: Add custom tags to requests for classification.
 - **SSL/TLS Information**: Log details about the SSL/TLS connection.
 - **Response Time Logging**: Measure and log request processing times.
-- **Data Encryption**: Ensure logs are encrypted in transit and at rest.
-- **Integration with Other Services**: Connect with services like Splunk, ELK, and Datadog.
 - **User Authentication and Access Control**: Secure the dashboard and API with authentication and role-based access control.
-- **Customizable Log Storage**: Choose storage solutions that suit your needs.

 ## Why wtrace ?